 Steve said: “It’s wonderful to recognise that if it wasn't for this funding from Worldwide Cancer Research and other organisations…this new drug [olaparib] would never have come into existence.”

 “Funds going into Worldwide Cancer Research and other charities will go to cutting edge labs.
 It will go to people who are very passionate about their science.
 And it will, through worldwide efforts, give rise to new opportunities that will improve people's lives in the future.”

 These new opportunities are already taking shape.
-Olaparib is also being tested in patients with other BRCA mutated cancers, such as pancreatic, prostate or breast cancer, with promising results.
+Olaparib is also being tested in patients with other BRCA mutated cancers, including pancreatic, prostate and breast cancer, with promising results.
 In the US, olaparib has already been approved for the treatment of these cancers, while a decision of approval is still pending in the UK.

 Sandy has now moved to New Zealand with her family and remains completely cancer-free to this day.
 She said: “I am just the luckiest person in the world.
 And I can do anything I like.
 I've been to New Zealand and I’ve seen my family and we travel, and we do everything that we want to do now.
 By being part of the trial, I feel as if other people are going to benefit from what I’ve gone through.
 And I just think that’s amazing.”

 Below: watch the moment Sandy and Steve finally meet